-“I have much more sympathy with Sophia than with the demiurge but faced with the reality of both my sympathy counts for nothing.” ~Carl Jung (1)
+“I have much more sympathy with Sophia than with the demiurge but faced with the reality of both my sympathy counts for nothing.”
+Carl Jung (1)

 On Sophia’s Fall

 Is Sophia merely an archetypal figure, a troubled superwoman of mythical status, or is she a real deity, a true-to-life conscious being?
 Like the archons, I think we can consider that she is both and not conclude that she is one or the other.
-She represents something, much like Christ does, that is both archetypal and real.
+She represents, much like Christ does, something that is both archetypal and real.

 Some might throw out the whole idea of Sophia’s fall as being a product of patriarchal myth making.
-Yes, the scales of balance have long been tipped in favor of men and clearly, the hand of male favoritism has its fingerprints in these texts, particularly the later, more Christianized texts, where Sophia is increasingly disappeared, and replaced either by Jesus himself or by the “church”.
+Yes, the scales of balance have long been tipped in favor of men and clearly, the hand of male favoritism has its fingerprints in these texts, particularly in the later, more Christianized texts, where Sophia is increasingly absent, and replaced either by Jesus himself or by the “church”.